-- Systematically identify waters and watersheds threatened or impaired by NPS pollution based on OWQS at least every five years through the year 2024.
+Systematically identify waters and watersheds threatened or impaired by NPS pollution based on OWQS at least every five years through the year 2029.
 The specific action for identifying NPS threats and impairments is to monitor water quality and the integrity of the aquatic community and habitat in 250 streams in the State through a rotating program, cycling through the state every five years.
 The OWRB's Beneficial Use Monitoring Program will also contribute significantly to this goal by monitoring larger streams and lakes across the state.
 Numerous other agencies also conduct monitoring programs to evaluate the status of the State's waters.
 It is imperative within this goal that threats to pristine waters (e.g., waters identified within the WQS for additional protection such as Scenic Rivers and Outstanding Resources Waters) be identified.
 This goal falls under the responsibilities of OWRB, OCC, ODEQ, ODWC, ODAFF, Corp.
-Comm., OSRC, and the Office of the Secretary of Energy and the Environment (OSEE).
-This information is used in the Integrated Report, which is produced every two years, and is a combination of three previously separate reports, including the §319 NPS Assessment and the §305(b) reports and the §303(d) List. - Continue monitoring waters identified as impaired or threatened by NPS pollution.
+Comm., GRDA, and the Office of the Secretary of Energy and the Environment (OSEE).
+This information is used in the Integrated Report, which is produced every two years, and is a combination of three previously separate reports, including the §319 NPS Assessment, §305(b) reports, and the §303(d) List.

+- Continue monitoring waters identified as impaired or threatened by NPS pollution.
 The State will continue monitoring waterbodies listed on the 303(d) list to determine the current beneficial use support status (based on USAP and OWQS) and whether immediate action is required.
 The OCC's monitoring program monitors approximately 20% of the 303(d) waterbodies listed for NPS-related impairments (streams and rivers only) and the OWRB monitors a considerable number of these 303(d) waterbodies including lakes.
 Steps have been taken to avoid duplication of effort between programs.
 Other monitoring programs that can be used to further this goal include the USGS, ODWC, Corp.
-Comm., and OSRC. - Monitor groundwater.
+Comm., and GRDA. - Monitor groundwater.
 The OWRB began a comprehensive groundwater monitoring program in 2012.
 USGS also contributes significantly to the groundwater monitoring effort in the State. - Identify pollutant sources within watersheds listed on the 303(d) list as threatened or impaired by NPS pollution.
 The OCC identifies potential NPS-related pollutant sources with each submission of impaired streams reported to ODEQ for biennial updates of the Integrated Report. - Follow-up: Monitor and evaluate performance of implementation efforts.
 The purpose of this goal is to ensure that, when concerted efforts are made to install concentrated water-quality focused conservation practices in a watershed, adequate follow-up monitoring is conducted to determine if the objectives of the project are met.
-The State and federal partners will plan followup measures and implementation based upon this goal.
+The State and federal partners will plan follow-up measures and implementation based upon this goal.
 Follow-up monitoring supports and verifies whether the State program is successful in striving towards the goal of beneficial use attainment and protection.
 This is generally the responsibility of the OCC, but other monitoring efforts (BUMP, USGS, etc.) could supplement this effort.
-The NPS Working Group will consider the results of this follow-up monitoring in directing the development of future NPS activities.
+The NPS Working Group will consider the results of this follow-up monitoring in directing the development of future NPS activities. - Investigate NPS-related pollution complaints.
+Nonpoint source related pollution complaints are investigated to determine if there is a regulatory authority to address the issue and to determine other measures necessary to remedy verified impairments.
+The specific goal is to investigate all 50-plus NPS-related citizen complaints received annually.
+This goal is first the responsibility of ODEQ, although they can assign complaints to be investigated by the agency(ies) whose statutes assign them jurisdiction over the specific type of complaint.